 Five instruments are used to assess student satisfaction: student course evaluations, graduating student surveys (2), the National Survey of Student Engagement (NSSE) and the Noel Levitz Student Satisfaction Inventory (SSI).
 Student course evaluations are administered in the fall and spring semesters.
 The internally developed course evaluation instrument collects student opinions on general education goals as well as overall satisfaction with instruction.
 The NSSE survey is administered every three years to evaluate BSU's undergraduate experience inside and outside the classroom and to identify areas for improvement.
 The SSI survey gathers feedback from both undergraduate and graduate students on many factors that shape the student experience.
 Both NSSE and SSI provide benchmark or scale measures that are nationally normed.
 Two additional surveys are administered for the purpose of assessing the overall effectiveness of BSU's programs.
 Graduating students are surveyed each term to gather timely feedback on their experiences.
-BSU also follows up on bachelor's degree recipients one year after graduation with the First Destination survey.
+BSU also follows up on bachelor's degree recipients one year after graduation.
+The schedule for administration of indirect surveys can be found below.